nnkhoa/LitReview/AmnaDridi2019-Leap2Trend.md

         - Sliding Embeddings:

-            + Fixed period length, retrain embedding everytime the window slide and have new vocabulary
+            + Fixed period length, retrain embedding every time the window slide and have new vocabulary

 * Similarity computation:

-    + Cosine Similarity between embeddings in each timespan across all corpora
+    + Cosine Similarity between embeddings in each time span across all corpora

-    + Same keywords (only top-k keywords for efficiency) are used over all timespan
+    + Same keywords (only top-k keywords for efficiency) are used over all time span

 * Post Processing